UNC reverses tenure offer to author of The 1619 Project

 The decision came after conservative pushback against the university over Ms. Hannah-Jones’ role in the controversial New York Times project that redefines U.S. history through slavery’s impact on the nation.

-The university initially announced in April that Ms. Hannah-Jones would become the newest Knight Chair, a professorship endowed by the Knight Foundation that traditionally has been a tenured position at the university’s Hussman School of Medial and Journalism.
+The university initially announced in April that Ms. Hannah-Jones would become the newest Knight Chair, a professorship endowed by the Knight Foundation that traditionally has been a tenured position at the university’s Hussman School of Journalism and Media.
 She won the Pulitzer Prize for The 1619 Project.

 The board’s decision to offer her a five-year contract instead has angered faculty members, who wrote a letter demanding an explanation and an offer of tenure for Ms. Hannah-Jones.